This is relevant to Tom O’Carroll and imported indecent images.

 If you think that the balance is not correct or that a particular redaction needs reconsideration, please say.

-This particular post has not been redacted
+This particular post has been redacted for some personal details

 Index of Newspaper and Journal articles on this blog